CSC207-UofT/course-project-trackr/phase1/progress_report.md

 - Abstracted away various view components for reuse

 Jonathan Ginevro:
+- Wrote and worked on EditScreen and SelectScreen
+- Wrote and worked on tests for AddScreenViewModel, CalendarScreenViewModel, and EditScreenViewModel

 Nathan Hansen:
+- Wrote classes and test for database and data access objects
+- Wrote classes for repositories that fetch and store data from the database
+- Made sure database was serializable/could persist through runs

 Jeremiah Djianto:
 - Wrote classes and tests to implement a notification functionality